Kozea/Radicale/DOCUMENTATION.md

 _(>= 3.5.1)_

 Add modifyTimestamp and createTimestamp to the exclusion list of internal ldap3 client so that these schema attributes are not checked.
-This is needed for Authentik since Authentik does not provide these both attributes.
+This is needed at least for Authentik LDAP server as not providing these both attributes.

 Default: false